bitlogik/OpenPGPpy/README.md

 `OpenPGPcard.sign( data )`
 Signs data with the internal device SIGn key (Ref1), calling the COMPUTE DIGITAL SIGNATURE command.
 data is in bytes "binary" format.
+With ECDSA, data is the hash to sign.
+Requires the PIN1 verified.
 See the OpenPGP application standard for more details about data format.

+`OpenPGPcard.sign_ec_der( datahash )`
+EC signs with the internal device SIGn key the hash datahash (bytes) and outputs the signature as ASN1 DER encoded (bytes).
+Requires the SIG key to be an EC type key pair ("13..." in "C1").
+Requires the PIN1 verified.

 `OpenPGPcard.decipher( data )`
 Decrypts data with the internal device DECryption key (Ref2), calling the DECIPHER command.